polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/offenses-and-slashes.md

 ## Penalties

 On Polkadot, offenses to the network incur different penalties depending on severity.
-There are three main penalties: slashing, deactivation, and reputation changes.
+There are three main penalties: slashing, disabling, and reputation changes.

 ### Slashing